top of page

 Beautiful Monte Bre

-Monte Brè offers one of the best views over Lugano and Lake Lugano.
-Take the funicular to the top and enjoy a walk, a meal with a view, or just the peaceful surroundings.
-It’s a great place to catch a sunset or take some amazing photos.
+Monte Brè offers breathtaking views of Lugano and Lake Lugano.
+Take the funicular to the top and enjoy a stroll, a meal with a view, or the peaceful surroundings.
+It’s the ideal spot to watch a sunset and capture stunning photos.

 Cable car ride down from Monte Bre